AlexandreYembo/study-training/Design_Patterns/Structural/07-Proxy/readme.md

 ### Applicability
 1- Lazy initialization (virtual proxy)

+2- Access Control (protection proxy).
+Specific clients are able to use the service object.

-2- Local execution of a remote service (remove proxy).
+3- Local execution of a remote service (remove proxy).
 This is when the service object is located on a remote server.

+4- Logging requests (logging proxy).
+Whe you want to keep a history of requests to the service object.

 3- Caching request result (caching proxy).
+Cache results of client request and manage the life cycle of this cache.